 Managers need to communicate that they support initiative and autonomy as much as collaboration.
-Employee trust has been linked to higher levels of organizational commitment, intention to remain with the organization and active interest in the well-being of the organization.
+Employee trust has been linked to:

-A great way to demonstrate that is by asking employees to come forward with ideas, trust them to make decisions, ask them to do more in their jobs and allow them to take limited risks.
-If someone suggests a great solution, ask them to run with it — and make sure their efforts are recognized, regardless of success or failure.
+A great way to demonstrate this is to ask employees to come forward with ideas, trust them to make decisions, ask them to do more in their jobs and allow them to take limited risks.
+If someone suggests a great solution, ask them to run with it — and make sure to recognize their efforts, regardless of success or failure.